 Under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), a forbearance plan must be provided upon request to any borrower who attests to financial hardship caused by the COVID-19 pandemic.
 In addition, the Servicing Guide makes payment deferral plans, including disaster payment deferral plans, available to borrowers under specified circumstances.
 Borrowers qualifying for payment relief under the Cares Act and the Servicing Guide may potentially include borrowers on the Reference Obligations.
 As of the Cut-off Date, none of the Reference Obligations were subject to forbearance or payment deferral plans.
-However, 14 Reference Obligations (representing approximately 0.02% of the Cut-off Date Balance) were reported in forbearance prior to the Cut-off Date (of which none were in forbearance when acquired by Fannie Mae).
-Additional Reference Obligations may become subject to forbearance or payment deferral plans subsequent to the Cut-off Date.
+Reference Obligations may become subject to forbearance or payment deferral plans subsequent to the Cut-off Date.
 The historical experience of Fannie Mae and the loan sellers regarding the performance of mortgage loans subject to forbearance or payment deferral plans may not be indicative of the future performance of Reference Obligations that are or become subject to such plans.
 It is possible that a Reference Obligation that is or later becomes subject to a forbearance or payment deferral plan may, following the conclusion of the plan, have a higher likelihood of delinquency and default when compared to Reference Obligations that have not been subject to such plans.
 The foregoing considerations, along with workout options that are available upon the expiration of a forbearance plan, may increase the risk of Credit Events and Modification Events on the Reference Obligations as well as the severity of losses arising therefrom.